 A month after winning his first PGA Tour title at the 134th attempt, Wyndham Clark became a major champion by pushing Rory McIlroy and Scottie Scheffler into second and third place respectively at the 2023 US Open.

-He was ranked 80th prior to his four-stroke success at the Wells Fargo Championship but by July had climbed into the top 10, and two months later made his Ryder Cup debut.
+Clark was ranked 80th in the world prior to his maiden PGA TOUR success at the Wells Fargo Championship in 2023 but – helped by winning the US Open at LA Country Club – had climbed into the top 10 by the July, and made his Ryder Cup debut just two months later.

 In early 2024 he added the AT&T Pebble Beach Pro-am, where a third-round 60 swept him from six behind to one ahead before the final round was washed out.